 Edward Jones analyst Ashtyn Evans noted that Pfizer’s other successful medications make the stock a buy.
 She said that Edward Jones’ “positive view of the stock is driven by the company’s extensive pipeline and lower valuation relative to peers.”

 Morningstar rates Pfizer stock as a buy

-Morningstar director Damien Conover cited Pfizer as one of the best dividend stocks because of its impressive cash flow.
+Morningstar director Damien Conover cited Pfizer as one of the best dividend stocks of 2020 because of its impressive cash flow.